 Bishops of Opposite Colors: A situation in which one player has only a light-square bishop remaining while the other has only a dark-square bishop remaining.
 In endgames, this often results in a draw if there are no other pieces (only pawns), even if one side has a material advantage of one, two or even three pawns, since the bishops control different squares (see Opposite-colored bishops endgame).
 In the middlegame, however, the presence of opposite-colored bishops imbalances the game and can lead to mating attacks, since each bishop attacks squares that cannot be covered by the other.

-Black: There are 16 dark-colored pieces and 32 squares called black.
-Or 2.
-When capitalized, this also refers to the player of the black pieces.
+2. When capitalized, this also refers to the player of the black pieces.